Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 • You are not covered if you store or leave your bike in an unsecured building or site.

 • You are not covered if you have given your pedal bike to a friend, colleague or relative.
-Even with immediate family members, so you must add them to the policy.
+Even with immediate family members, you must add them to the policy.

 B. Where damage has resulted from: